425.601 - Principles and Applications of Energy Technology

 425.625 - Solar Energy:Science, Technology & Policy

 This course focuses on the two primary solar technologies in the contemporary market; photovoltaic cells (PV) and concentrated solar power (CSP), with a focus on PV.
 The course will investigate techniques for increasing efficiency, expanding storage and decreasing price.
 Solar energy for use as both distributed and grid-independent resources is considered.
 The course covers science and technologies as well as the environmental impact of solar technologies.
 Additionally, the course examines the market structure considerations for solar technology development.
-Prerequisite: Energy Production Technologies.
+Prerequisite: Principles and Applications of Energy Technology.

 425.628 - Renewable Energy Project Development and Finance